swipswaps/objectiv-analytics/README.md

 Python-based [modeling library](https://www.objectiv.io/docs/modeling/bach) that enables using pandas-like operations on the full SQL dataset.

-* Includes optimized operations for datasets that embrace the open analytics taxonomy
+* Includes specific operations to easily work with datasets that embrace the open analytics taxonomy
 * Pandas-compatible: use popular pandas ML libraries in your models
 * Output your entire model to SQL with a single command